ForceUniverse/cargo/readme.md

 ### Todo's ###

-- store json on disk.
+- add a client implementation of storage

 ### Contributing ###